staakk/mapper-annotation-pocessor/README.md

 Annotation processor for mapping one model class to another.
 I wrote it for practising annotation processing.

-It maps fields values from one class to another if they are public and have same names or have public getters/setters methods.
+It maps fields values from one class to another if they are public and have the same names or have public getters/setters methods.

 ## How it works